Azure/CanadaPubSecALZ/docs/architecture.md

 * Link Private DNS Zones directly to the spoke virtual networks and use the [built-in DNS resolver in each virtual network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances).
 Virtual network(s) in spoke subscriptions be configured through Virtual Network Link for name resolution.
 DNS resolution is automatic once the Private DNS Zone is linked to the virtual network.

-* Leverage DNS Servers on virtual machines that are managed by department's IT.
+* Leverage DNS Services from either Azure DNS Private Resolver or on virtual machines that are managed by department's IT.

 ### Spoke Landing Zone Networks